Atulpatils/Atulpatils/README.md

 Hello there, my name is Atul Sangokar!
-I am a Data Science/Data Analytics enthusiast who is passionate about using Python, SQL,Power-BI and Tableau to analyze and visualize data.
+I am a Data Science/Data Analytics enthusiast who is passionate about using Python,ML-AI, SQL,Power-BI and Tableau to analyze and visualize data.
 Currently,I am learning about different data science techniques and algorithms to enhance my skills.

 I am excited to collaborate with other data scientists/Analyst on interesting data science projects.